brandoncorrea/brandoncorrea.dev/_posts/2023-01-25-a-value-driven-approach-to-stories.markdown

 write no code until absolutely necessary.
 If it doesn't add value, the code serves no purpose but to complicate the existing codebase.

-In TDD, the simplest thing code you write to pass a failing test is to return a constant.
+In TDD, your first and simplest test is a no-op: "It does nothing", "It returns nil".
 In a Value-Driven approach, the simplest code you can write is a blank file... but even that's too complex!
 The file adds no value–delete it.

 To get into the right mindset, I've attributed this sort of malevolent characteristic to code: That every line of code written is a sin against my other sins (code).
-In most cases, these are necessary sins, but we must do our best to minimize and simplify these sins.
+In most cases, these are necessary sins, and we must do our best to minimize and simplify these sins.

 ### Summary